-We are on the eve of COP22 (UNFCCC Climate Change Summit), to be held this November in Marrakesh.
-It is therefore time to reflect briefly on this issue, from an Islamic perspective.
+It is a ripe time to reflect briefly on the upcoming COP from an Islamic perspective.
 By now everyone is well aware of the cause of severe climatic disturbances which affect us all and the poorest and most vulnerable in particular: sheer greed and unbridled, reckless, consumption.

 Islam has always provided the keys to a harmonious life in which humans refuse to take more from nature than they need for their sustenance and enjoyment.
 Islam has repeatedly warned about the imbalances and inequalities that would arise if one were not to follow its recommendations.

 God created the world in balance (mizan): habitats, ecosystems and all forms of life.
 A balance that only humans are capable of breaking, due to their capacity to corrupt the Earth (fasaad), as repeatedly mentioned in the Quran.
 So much so that man’s actions have led to the climate change we are witnessing in the form of chronic drought, devastating floods and all manner of extreme meteorological phenomenon.

 Man, as vice-regent, or God’s representative on Earth – “Lo I am about to put a vice-regent on Earth” (Quran, 2:30) – has the highest degree of responsibility, al-Amanah, with respect to the rest of Creation: his peers and other living and non-living things.
 Therefore, he is responsible for exercising justice on Earth.
 This concept of justice is firmly rooted in the Islamic tradition, although it is not always exercised:

 “O you who have believed, be persistently standing firm in justice, witnesses for Allah, even if it be against yourselves or parents and relatives.
 Whether one is rich or poor, Allah is more worthy of both.
 So follow not personal inclination, lest you not be just.”
 (Quran, 4:135).